FAQ

 Do I need a scuba certification to cavern dive?

-Yes!
 Even if you have tried diving before, cavern safety standards do not permit non-certified individuals to dive in an overhead environment.
 You must complete an Open Water course and get certified before doing a cavern tour.
+If you’re already a certified Open Water diver, no additional training is required to participate in a cavern tour, just a solid grasp on buoyancy control.
+Some cenotes are reserved for Advanced certified divers due to their depth and/or difficulty.

 How long will our tour last?